Last updated 12th May 2021

 The Being Witnesses team will be meeting to pray every morning from Ascension day to Pentecost Sunday at 8 am.
 If you would like to join us on zoom, please email: email@example.com for the link.

-To watch each parish service, which will premiere at 4pm on the Diocesan YouTube Channel, please click on the link on the day in question.
+To watch each parish service, which will be available daily from 9 am on the Diocesan YouTube Channel, please click on the link on the day in question.

 |All Age Launch Service||